MenxLi/agent_x/README.md

 - Context injection — pass execution context into tools seamlessly -->

-The core codebase is compact: ~2000 lines (src/xun/*.py), with comprehensive type hints.
+The core codebase is compact: about 2000 lines in `src/xun/*.py`, with comprehensive type hints.

 <details>
 <summary>Why this name?</summary>